 Selling online: OpenCart vs WooCommerce, which is better?

 With a decent following in New Zealand, OpenCart sites allow people to sell their products online and get a store up and running quickly.
+In the case of OpenCart vs WooCommerce, both have strong cases.
 OpenCart makes the straightforward claim their product is, “Simple to Start.
 Easy to run.”
 But does this eCommerce platform leave your cart open to sales, or close you off from potential customers?

 Currently, OpenCart’s biggest rival is WooCommerce.
 WooCommerce is a plugin (a piece of software that adds extra features to a website) for WordPress that allows any WordPress site to transform into an eCommerce website.

 When OpenCart and WooCommerce are put through the gauntlet, which eCommerce platform will get stuck in a rut and which can handle bigger challenges and emerge victorious?